University of Michigan - Ann Arbor, Asian Languages and Cultures

 |Location:||Michigan, United States|

-The University of Michigan invites applications for a tenure-track or tenured position in JAPANESE LITERATURE beginning September 1, 2014.
-This is an open-rank search, and applicants with expertise in pre-modern, modern, and contemporary literature are encouraged to apply.
+The University of Michigan invites applications for a tenure-track or tenured position in Theravada Buddhism beginning in Fall 2023.
+This is an open-rank search.
+Applicants with interdisciplinary teaching and research interests in Thai Buddhism are encouraged to apply.